“Radio-Rhizome Pipeline3,”

 What is Life to You?

-If you had historical, cultural, spiritual, emotional, ancestral and existential connection to something would that validate your efforts to preserve and protect it from others to bring possible harm to it?
+If you had a historical, cultural, spiritual, emotional, ancestral, and existential connection to something, would that validate your efforts to preserve and protect it from others to bring possible harm to it?

-As legal cases continue to play out, long standing grassroots resistance to the pipeline entered a new phase with public actions in multiple locations and dozens of arrests of peaceful water protectors.
-Native American Anishinaabe (Ojibwe) organizations have led the movement with groups like the Giniw Collective, Honor the Earth, Rise Coalition and Gitchi Gumi Scouts leading public actions along the construction route along with organizations including MN350 Action and Northfield Against Line 3.
-Joining this effort as artists we talked with tribal leaders active in the scene to implement our radio rhizome as a tool and platform to reflect the voices of the people and create sound projects that can help recirculate them as much as our platform allows.
-We thought how can we be the waveline upon which the water protectors’ voices could surf.
+As legal cases continue to play out, long-standing grassroots resistance to the pipeline entered a new phase with public actions in multiple locations and dozens of arrests of peaceful water protectors.
+Native American Anishinaabe (Ojibwe) organizations have led the movement with groups like the Giniw Collective, Honor the Earth, Rise Coalition, and Gitchi Gumi Scouts leading public actions along the construction route, along with organizations including MN350 Action and Northfield Against Line 3.
+Joining this effort as artists, we talked with tribal leaders active in the scene to implement our radio rhizome as a tool and platform to reflect the voices of the people and create sound projects that can help recirculate them as much as our platform allows.
+We thought about how we could be the waveline upon which the water protectors’ voices could surf.
 We thought the best way is not to represent but to broadcast.
-We decided to be a platform both as an actual radio transmitting entity run by artists and a virtual web based sound project to extend these voices as far as we currently can.
+We decided to be a platform both as an actual radio transmitting entity run by artists and a virtual web-based sound project to extend these voices as far as we currently can.